 I think kindness towards oneself or kindness received from others can bring a huge sense of relief because it is saying “Look, even though you’ll never run a marathon before you go to work every day, or polish off your entire to-do list to universal applause by 11 AM, or become a tech billionaire before you’re 25, or write the great English, Irish, American, (insert country of your choice) novel, you’re okay, you’re fine, relax.”

-For all of these reasons, I think the need for compassion and self-compassion is finally being recognised in our society and I hope my book can play a role in meeting that need.
+For all of these reasons, I think the need for compassion and self-compassion is finally being recognised in our society.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.